The Good News About Panic Disorder

 One of the people coming down the stairs sees her struggling, breathing hard, and sweating profusely.
 This Good Samaritan calls 911 and stays with her.
 Her chest pain has eased a bit but she says she can’t catch her breath.
 She’s still confused when the paramedics arrive.
 They get her into the ambulance and rush off to the Emergency Department.
 There the medical tests begin.
 Three hours later she’s feeling better though still upset and shaken by the whole experience.
 The emergency department physician comes in to talk with her.
 She says that the tests were all normal.
 She smiles at the woman and says, “You’ve had a panic attack.”

-What Are The Symptoms of a Panic Attack and Panic Disorder?
+The Symptoms of a Panic Attack and Panic Disorder

 Often when the individual thinks back on the panic attack it doesn’t make sense.
 How did this happen, why did it happen?
 Perhaps they might even feel a bit silly.
 Winding up in the Emergency Department over panicking.
 They don’t panic, they’re always fine.
 But, in that moment of frightening terror it feels as if insanity or death or something else is real and is right now.
 Then, surviving the first few, the next big fear is the worry that there’ll be another attack.
 With medication and therapy one learns how to manage through a panic attack.
 Over time, as they come under better control and understanding, they can start to feel more annoying than terrifying.
 Until, finally, they might just go away.